Science and technology in the Ottoman Empire: Medicine

 The first Ottoman hospital established was the Faith Complex dârüşşifâ in 1470; it closed in 1824.
 Unique features of the hospital were the separation of patients by sex and the use of music to treat the mentally ill.
-The Bâyezîd Dârüşşifâ was founded in 1488 and is most recognized for its unique architecture that served as an influence an influence in the architecture of later European hospitals.
+The Bâyezîd Dârüşşifâ was founded in 1488 and is most recognized for its unique architecture that served as an influence in the architecture of later European hospitals.
 The hospital built by Ayşe Hafsa Sulta in 1522 is recognized as one of the most esteemed hospitals of the Ottoman Empire.
 The hospital devoted a separate wing for the mentally ill, until later limiting all treatment to only the mentally ill.
 The bîmârîstâns medrese provided medical students with combined theoretical and clinical coursework through hospital internships.

 Notable Ottoman medical literature includes the work of the Jewish doctor Mûsâ b.
 Hamun who wrote one of the first literature primarily about dentistry.
 Hamun also wrote Risâle fî Tabâyi’l-Edviye ve İsti’mâlihâ, which used a combination of Hebrew, Arabic, Greek, and European works to transfer European knowledge of medicine to the Ottoman realm.
 The writer Ibn Cânî, after noticing the prevalence of tobacco use in Turkey, translated Spanish and Arabic works discussing the use of tobacco leaf in medical treatment.
 The physician Ömer b.
 Sinan el-İznikî’s works follow the theme of the Chemical Medicine movement and in his two books, Kitâb-I Künûz-I Hayâti’l-İnsân and Kanûn-I Etibbâ-yi Feylosofân, enclosing directions for the production of medicines.
 One of the key contributors to Ottoman medical education was Şânizâde Mehmed Atâullah Efendi, whose Hamse-I Şânizâde presented modern European anatomy to Ottoman medicine.
 In 1873, Cemaleddin Efendi and a group of students from the Imperial Medical School put out the Lügat-I Tıbbiye, the first modern medical dictionary written in Turkish. Şerafeddin Sabuncuoğlu was the author of the Cerrahiyyetu'l-Haniyye (Imperial Surgery), the first illustrated surgical atlas, and the Mücerrebname (On Attemption).
 The Cerrahiyyetu'l-Haniyye (Imperial Surgery) was the first surgical atlas and the last major medical encyclopedia from the Islamic world.
 Though his work was largely based on Abu al-Qasim al-Zahrawi's Al-Tasrif, Sabuncuoğlu introduced many innovations of his own.
 Female surgeons were also illustrated for the first time in the Cerrahiyyetu'l-Haniyye.